THE DEFINITIVE

 2. Ask your audience for qualitative feedback

-Ask some of the following questions to get a better idea of how your visitor is interacting with the page:
+Ask some of the following questions to get a better idea of how your visitors are interacting with the page:

 • What about this page or offer appealed to you?